-This article offers insight from top-level snow-sport coaches and instructors, highlights exercises to target sport-specific muscles, and describes the four elements of snow sport conditioning – cardio endurance, strength training, plyometric exercises, and balance work – so you may incorporate them into your pre-season workout routine.
+Below, you’ll find insight from top-level snow-sport coaches and instructors, exercises to target sport-specific muscles, and the four elements of snow sport conditioning: cardio endurance, strength training, plyometric exercises, and balance work – so you may incorporate them into your pre-season workout routine.

 “Recreational skiers may easily increase their on-the-snow performance by maintaining a regular cardio fitness routine in the off-season,” advises Bill Reichelt, head alpine ski coach at the University of Vermont.
 “Activities such as hiking, playing soccer, or cycling on a regular basis increase an athlete’s endurance levels, which will improve any skier’s performance,” Bill says.
 His advice is simple: “Be active: get out and do stuff during the pre-season.”

 Cycling seems to be a popular choice for many skiers and riders who want to maintain cardio fitness.
 Paul Borghini, a PSIA Level 3 ski instructor at Okemo Mountain Resort in Ludlow, suggests, “A good way to keep fit during the summer is to get on a bike and ride.
 Fast.”
 The endurance training and leg strengthening that cycling promotes will bode skiers well when they hit the slopes.